BiG-CZ/BiG-CZ-Toolbox/Web_Services.md

-Web Services in the BiGCZ
+Web Services for the BiGCZ
 =========================

+*Most of this content is from Emilio and was written/updated in 2015.
+Exceptions are noted below, specially in sections 1 and 3.*

 ## 1. ODM2 Web Services